Udo/udolib/u-js-hextools/README.md

-# Udolib Hex Tools
+# Udolib Hex Tools - Basic Usage

-Optional dependencies: Udolib PriorityQueue, PathAStar
+Dependencies: none

 This is a collection of things that come in handy when dealing with 2D hex maps.